 Nurturing this fledgling venture called for more cash, so Tony headed to Central Otago to work as a winemaker at Rippon Vineyards.
 It was a pioneering role, working with the region’s first commercial vineyards and wineries, and was followed by a three-year challenge establishing French Farm Winery on Banks Peninsula from 1990 to 1993.

-By 1994 Tony had returned to Sacred Hill as senior winemaker, with wife Karryn and the first of their four children in tow.
-Sacred Hill has grown considerably from these early todays, and is now firmly established as a leading producer of Chardonnay, Syrah, Merlot and Cabernet blends, and Marlborough Sauvignon Blanc, Pinot Gris and Pinot Noir.
+By 1994, Tony had returned to Sacred Hill as senior winemaker, with wife Karryn and the first of their four children in tow.

-Now a consultant winemaker with Sacred Hill, Tony is forging his own way forward with a future exclusively focused on Chardonnay.
-He and Karryn launched Tony Bish Wines in 2013, and they now sell four chardonnay styles direct to fellow chardonnay lovers around the country and, increasingly, around the world.
+Nowadays, Tony is forging his own way forward with a future exclusively focused on innovation with Chardonnay.
+Tony Bish Wines was launched in 2013, and produces six chardonnay styles direct to fellow chardonnay lovers around the country and, increasingly, around the world.

 Not only is Tony re-inventing chardonnay and rekindling demand for this wine category, he is also taking an innovative approach to making it.

 Tony’s creative spirit was unleashed in 2013, following a trip to South America where he experienced wine produced in egg-shaped tanks.
 A plan to import these tanks was abandoned once the exorbitant price of freighting over two tonnes of concrete was confirmed.
 Instead, with some kiwi ingenuity and local know-how from Hastings-based NZ Tanks, Tony built New Zealand’s first concrete egg fermenters.
-Now the kiwi ovoid tank design has been perfected, and NZ Tanks is offering these to the NZ wine industry, and shortly to Australia.
+Now the kiwi ovoid tank design has been perfected, and NZ Tanks is offering these to the New Zealand and Australian wine industry.

-Unsurprisingly eggs have become Tony’s preferred means of fermentation in his pursuit of the perfect chardonnay.
-The country’s first concrete egg chardonnay ‘hatched’ in 2015 and Tony now has three concrete eggs filled with fermenting juice, plus an impressive Ovum imported earlier this year.
-It’s a massive sculptural giant made from French Oak that holds the equivalent of 2,400 bottles of ultra-premium Chardonnay.
+Unsurprisingly, eggs have become Tony’s preferred means of fermentation in his pursuit of the perfect chardonnay.
+The country’s first concrete egg chardonnay ‘hatched’ in 2015 and Tony now has five concrete eggs filled with fermenting juice, plus an impressive oak Ovum, a massive sculptural giant egg made from French Oak that holds the equivalent of 2,400 bottles of ultra-premium Chardonnay.

-Tony’s eggs are nested in Bish Wines’ new Napier base, The Urban Winery in Ahuriri.
+Tony’s eggs are nested in Bish Wines’ Napier base, The Urban Winery in Ahuriri.